tonedefdev/aadpi-terminator/README.md

 - Access to your Azure Active Directory tenant to create the required Application Registration and Service Principal that AzureIdentityTerminator will leverage

 # Prerequisites
-The first thing we need to do is generate a `Service Principal`
+The first thing we need to do is generate a `Service Principal` for the AzureIdentityTerminator's controller:
 ```bash
 az ad sp create-for-rbac --name azure-identity-terminator
 ```